Beyond the Beach: The Must-Visit Cenotes Around Cancún

 19. Cenote Calavera 133 km/82.6 mi

-Cenote Calavera is a very small cenote in Tulum, but it’s quite famed on Instagram.
+Cenote Calavera is a very small cenote in Tulum, but it’s quite famous on Instagram.
 Both divers and photographers are attracted to this cute little place alike.

 Since it’s a bit small in size, there’s not much space for swimming.
 But it’s still great for jumping and quite worth it for 50 pesos.